Schedule an Appointment

 • Basis for planning your care and treatment

-• Means of communications among the many health professionals who contribute to your care
+• Means of communication among the many health professionals who contribute to your care

 • Legal document describing the care you received

-• Means by which you or a third-party payer can verify that service billed were actually provided
+• Means that which you or a third-party payer can verify that the service billed was actually provided

 • Tool in educating health professionals